 As mentioned earlier, there are three methods you can use and here we have mentioned all of them for your convenience.

-How to install Windows 11 on unsupported hardware
+How to install Windows 11 on unsupported hardware or processor

 - Using Windows 11 Setup.exe